ConnorSweeneyDev/TerminalMusicPlayer/readme.md

 it.
 Then you can build and run the C++ code using the batch files in `script/`.
 Optionally, you can supply specific mp3 files from the selected folder as arguments to the program to put them at the top of the play queue.
-Whenever you change the path to your music folder, also delete `user/unused_files.txt` as it will need to be generated from scratch.
+Whenever you change the path to your music folder, also delete `user/unused_files.txt` and `user/previous_session.txt` as they will need to be generated from scratch.

 ## Known Issues
 - The screen can be made bigger (not smaller) before the song list starts scrolling, but after that